Joe Koukalik

-Josef Koukalik (March 3, 1880 – January 2, 1947) was a pitcher in Major League Baseball.
-He pitched eight innings in one baseball game for the Brooklyn Superbas on September 1, 1904.
+Josef Koukalik (March 3, 1880 – January 2, 1947) was an American professional baseball pitcher.
+He pitched in one game for the Brooklyn Superbas on September 1, 1904.

 After his short stint in Brooklyn, Koukalik played for the Western League, a Minor League Baseball Single-A league.
 He played for the Omaha Rourkes as a pitcher and a batter.
 In 1905, Koukalik pitched twenty-eight innings for the Single-A Rourkes.
 He allowed eight runs to score.
 As a hitter Joe had a batting average of .138.